Its-a-bit-random/Toasty/docs/Guide/Networking.md

 # Networking

 Lets have a look at setting up networking.
-Toasty's networking system is currently bundled with Toasty, however in the future it may be placed in a seperate package to allow users to use a different networking solution.
+Toasty's networking system is currently bundled with Toasty, however in the future it may be placed in a separate package to allow users to use a different networking solution.

 ## Benefits